It’s no secret we’re living in a mobile world. We’re hoping that by now, most of you have recognized this and adapted accordingly.

 Compress images without compromising the quality

-Earlier I explained you should compress your code to speed up your page loading time.
+Earlier we explained you should compress your code to speed up your page loading time.
 You should apply the same concept to your images.

-If you’ve been reading my blog for a while now, you know I like to use lots of images within my content.
-I’m not saying you should eliminate images completely from your mobile site.
+If you’ve been reading our blog for a while now, you know we like to use lots of images within our content.
+We’re not saying you should eliminate images completely from your mobile site.

 But you need to compress the big files.
 Your best bet is PNG files.
 You can compress PNG photos up to 95% in Photoshop without compromising the quality of your pictures.